DLA-PSU/personal-site-template/README.md

 # personal-site-template

 Created by [Jennifer Isasi](https://jenniferisasi.github.io) for a workshop on personal sites for graduate students.
-Last updated December 2025.
+Last updated February 2026.

 You can preview the site at: https://dla-psu.github.io/personal-site-template/

 GitHub provides a preview of files before committing changes.
-If you prefer to work locally, we recommend [Visual Studio Code](https://code.visualstudio.com) or [Zettlr](https://www.zettlr.com).
+If you prefer to work locally, we recommend [Zettlr](https://www.zettlr.com) to work on the files or [Visual Studio Code](https://code.visualstudio.com) if you want to avoid the online GitHub interface.

 ---